apache/cordova-docs/doc/redirects.md

 Add the redirect (in the `docs-global` section this time) like so:

     docs-global:
-        - {old: "old/uri/for/page.html", new: "its/new/uri.html"}
+        - "old/uri/for/page.html": "its/new/uri.html"

 ### Case 5: Removing a URI across all versions

 Do nothing.
 It is now an un-URI.
 It never existed.
-Mentioning it is thoughtcrime.